Choose All In One Plan for Templates, Designs, Documents, Forms, Editors, Applications

 With the convenience of online documentation, hard copies are more likely to be sent to the trash bin because they are slower, old-fashioned ways to reach your readers.
 In today’s world, the Internet and email marketing are the fastest ways to compel people to take action.
 Statistics show the average time to receive a hard-copy-only proposal was almost 29 days, whereas proposals sent online only took 18 days and were 18% more likely to close the deal.

 5. Keep It Short, But Not Too Short

-Did you know that Simple proposals less than 5 pages are 31% more likely to win business deals than the lengthy ones?
-Hence, brevity is important.
+Did you know that proposals less than five pages are 31% more likely to win business deals than the lengthy ones?
+Hence, brevity is essential.
 Keep content concise and easy to read by avoiding flowery words and other unnecessary details.
 Keep it brief, but not to the point that it falls short of relevance and completeness.